umbraco/UmbracoDocs/Getting-Started/Code/Source-Control/index.md

 ### Example gitignore

-github has a repository of gitignore files which are a great starting point for working with Umbraco and source control.
+GitHub has a repository of gitignore files which are a great starting point for working with Umbraco and source control.

 Combining: [VisualStudio.gitignore](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore) & [Umbraco.gitignore](https://github.com/github/gitignore/blob/master/Umbraco.gitignore)